 When you go to court, you must tell the judge your defenses.
 A defense is a legal reason why the eviction should not happen.

-Some defense sentences may sound formal or complicated.
-Don’t be intimidated.
-That is how they must be said.
+• Don’t be intimidated by the formal or complicated language.
+This is how they must be said.
 These lines come straight from the law, and you can read them word for word in court.

-These defenses apply to most tenants who do not live in mobile homes.
-If you live in a mobile home, you should learn about defenses for mobile-home park tenants.
+Note: These defenses apply to most tenants who do not live in mobile homes.
+If you live in a mobile home, you should read the defenses for mobile-home park tenants.

 Defenses for not paying rent